-Clearly, a number of organizations have applied automation technologies within their finance department, but nearly a quarter struggle to automate a large share of their financial unit.
-It seems total automation of invoice processing is difficult to achieve - moreover, who can pin down what encapsulates the complete criteria and definition of what it means to achieve “100%” automation.
-Since choosing a percentage value for automation is invariably subject to the “eye of the beholder,” we instead found end-user satisfaction to be a more telling metric.
+Clearly, a number of organizations have applied invoice processing automation technologies within their finance department, but nearly a quarter struggle to automate a large share of their financial unit.
+It seems complete invoice processing automation is difficult to achieve — moreover, who can pin down what encapsulates the complete criteria and definition of what it means to achieve “100%” workflow automation.
+Since choosing a percentage value for AP automation is invariably subject to the “eye of the beholder,” we instead found end-user satisfaction to be a more telling metric.
 We asked respondents if they were satisfied with the current maturity of their organization’s invoice automation.
 Here are their answers:

-Today, the invoice remains the most commonly used vehicle for payments and are exchanged across most every business in both digital and paper formats.
+Today, the invoice processing remains the most commonly used vehicle for payments and is exchanged across most every business in both digital and paper formats.
 Gauging the amount of supplier invoices processed, we asked respondents to estimate the typical amount of invoices processed by their AP unit per month?

 The reality is that electronic data interchange (EDI) has yet to take over enterprise finance, just as modern technologies like automation have yet to find a dominant foothold in the marketplace.
 However, in a previous AIIM report, Automating AP/AR Financial Processes – user feedback on the real ROI, AIIM analysts described the following trends: